luis-gustavo/FootballApp/README.md

 ## Dependency Manager

 The Swift Package Manager was used to manage the project's dependencies, allowing code reuse.
-This project has only one dependency (only for the `Test Target`):
+This project has only one dependency (only for the `FootballAppTests` target):

 * [SnapshotTesting](https://github.com/pointfreeco/swift-snapshot-testing): Framework used to perform snapshot tests;

 ## Challenge

-Although I'm experienced with UIKit, before this project, I barely had experience with Combine and actual no experience using UICollectionViewDiffableDataSource to present lists.
+Although I'm experienced with UIKit, before this project, I barely had experience with Combine and actual no experience using `UICollectionViewDiffableDataSource` to present lists.
 The way I've tackled this challenged was: reading the documentation to understand why these frameworks/approachs exist and what are their benefits.
 But, of course, I couln't read all the documentation in time (and that probably wouldn't be a good way to spend my time), so I've decided to read tutorials and then I applied what I've learned on a smaller project.
 After that it was a matter of adapting what I had applied on the smaller project on this projetc and that took couple of tries until I fully understood it and it was working.
 I was able to learn a lot about reactive programming from this experience and I really liked the way is suits well MVVM.